KnpLabs/DoctrineBehaviors/README.md

 This PHP `>=5.4` library is a collection of traits and interfaces that add behaviors to Doctrine2 entites and repositories.

-It's exactly the same as base Knp/DoctrineBehaviours and add the Uuidable feature.

 It currently handles:

  * [blameable](#blameable)